yanrong-stacy-song/creditr/paper.md

 # Summary

 The `creditr` \textbf{R} package is an open-source tool for modeling and valuing credit default swaps (CDS).
-CDS are financial derivatives that allow investors to hedge or speculate on credit risk by providing protection against the default of a third party.
+CDS are financial derivatives that allow investors to hedge or speculate on credit risk by providing protection against the default of a third party [@creditDerivatives].
 Widely used in financial markets, CDS require complex pricing models to account for variables such as recovery rate, coupon, interest rate, and default probabilities.
-The `creditr` package  provides users with tools to calculate CDS spreads, upfront payments, and other related quantities using the *ISDA Standard Model*, the industry benchmark for CDS pricing.
-The package enables users to replicate outputs from proprietary platforms such as Bloomberg and Markit, offering a transparent and scriptable alternative for CDS pricing and analytics.
+The `creditr` package  provides users with tools to calculate CDS spreads, upfront payments, and other related quantities using the *ISDA Standard Model* [@isdaCDS2022], the industry benchmark for CDS pricing.
+The package enables users to replicate outputs from proprietary platforms such as Bloomberg and Markit [@rates], offering a transparent and scriptable alternative for CDS pricing and analytics.
 Designed for fixed income researchers and finance practitioners, `creditr` makes quantitative credit modeling accessible within the \textbf{R} programming ecosystem.

 # Statement of need